Paraboly/web-component-chmod-checkbox/readme.md

 ### Script tag (Recommended: Painless)
-- Put a script tag similar to this `<script src="https://unpkg.com/chmod-checkbox@latest/dist/chmod-checkbox.js"></script>` in the head of your index.html
+- Put a script tag similar to this `<script src="https://unpkg.com/@paraboly/chmod-checkbox@latest/dist/chmod-checkbox.js"></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### Node Modules
-- Run `npm install chmod-checkbox --save`
+- Run `npm install @paraboly/chmod-checkbox --save`
-- Put a script tag similar to this `<script src='node_modules/chmod-checkbox/dist/chmod-checkbox.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script src='node_modules/@paraboly/chmod-checkbox/dist/chmod-checkbox.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### In a stencil-starter app
-- Run `npm install chmod-checkbox --save`
+- Run `npm install @paraboly/chmod-checkbox --save`
-- Add an import to the npm packages `import chmod-checkbox;`
+- Add an import to the npm packages `import @paraboly/chmod-checkbox;`
 - Then you can use the element anywhere in your template, JSX, html etc

 # Usage